aobolensk/walbot/docs/Commands.md

 **silent**: Make the following command silent (without any output to the chat) \
     Example: !silent ping

+**skipreminder**: Skip next instance of recurring (repeating) reminder \
+    Example: !skipreminder 1 \
+    Note: only recurring (repeating) reminders are affected by this command

 **slowmode**: Edit slowmode \
     Example: !slowmode 0